Coneysthorpe

-Coneysthorpe is a small village and civil parish in the Ryedale district of North Yorkshire, England.
+Coneysthorpe is a small village and civil parish in North Yorkshire, England.
 It is situated near Castle Howard and 4 mi west of Malton.
 The Centenary Way long-distance path runs through the village.

+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

+The name Coneysthorpe derives from the Old Danish kunung meaning 'king' and the Old Norse þorp meaning 'secondary settlement'.

+Coneysthorpe Chapel, built in 1835, lies in the village.